solana-labs/solana/docs/src/proposals/interest-bearing-tokens.md

 #### `getBalance` and `getSupply`

 Instead of deserializing SPL token accounts and returning the data, the RPC server runs read-only transactions on the i-token program.
+The current SPL token program is unaffected.

-RPC simply uses the same flow as on-chain programs: create an ephemeral account then runs the read-only transaction onto the bank requested.
+RPC simply uses the same flow as on-chain programs: create an ephemeral account then runs the read-only transaction on the bank requested.

 #### `preTokenBalances` and `postTokenBalances`

-As mentioned earlier in the Token Program Conformance section, the i-token program must implement instructions to serialize a mint and holding into the SPL format.
-RPC will call into these instructions before and after the transaction is run to generate `preTokenBalances` and `postTokenBalances`.
+As mentioned earlier in the Token Program Conformance section, the i-token `Holding` and `Mint` types must follow the layout for `spl_token::Holding` and `spl_token::Mint`, so that RPC can deserialize mints and holdings into the SPL format.

+For UI amounts, RPC calls into the `AmountToUiAmount` instructions before and after the transaction to generate `preTokenBalances` and `postTokenBalances`.

 #### New Secondary Indexes